Further Reading: Resources on fresh grief

 Millennials were made for this moment

-Some specific observations on the ways in which Millennials have developed a more inclusive, transparent style of care than generations past, especially when it comes to previously stigmatized kinds of grief
+Some specific observations on the ways in which Millennials have developed a more inclusive, transparent style of care than generations past, especially when it comes to previously stigmatized kinds of grief.

 In grief, we need our communities to support our right to rest